-- 10 frequencies, it is possible to make spectral absorption measurements.
+4Sodankylä Geophysical Observatory, University of Oulu, Oulu, Finland work noted that best-fit profiles showed significant differences from theoretical profiles.
+In addition to observations made with discrete frequencies, it is possible to make spectral absorption measurements.
 Belikovich et al. (1964) demonstrated that a very broad frequency range was required to determine the electron density profile for 40-80 km, such that it was effectively impossible using this single method and that pulse-sounding measurements are needed to supplement the measurement.
-Absorption heights determined from multi-frequency riometry are therefore lower limits and not full profiles (Hargreaves, 1969).
-Measurements using a continuous spectrum of radio frequencies (spectral riometry) has been compared to an alternate method (incoherent - 15 scatter radar) to validate its measurement of electron density enhancement (Kero et al., 2014).
+Absorption heights determined from multifrequency riometry are therefore lower limits and not full profiles (Hargreaves, 1969).
+Measurements using a continuous spectrum of radio frequencies (spectral riometry) have been compared to an alternate method (incoherent scatter radar) to validate their measurement of electron density enhancement (Kero et al., 2014).
 In that study, the observed absorption spectrum was used to invert the corresponding electron density profile by applying a simple parameterised electron precipitation model.
-The comparison with the nearby incoherent scatter radar indicated that multi-frequency riometry could determine comparable electron density profiles based on the posteriori probability distribution of two free parameters (electron precipitation energy and flux), based on the least-squares fit between the measured absorption spectrum and the parameterised - 20 model.
-Kero et al. (2014) concluded that the spectral riometry approach is capable of producing realistic electron density profiles under conditions of substorm-related electron precipitation, but noted a correlation between the two parameters, pointing at the fact that different precipitation parameter pairs can produce approximately equal electron density profiles at the altitudes of the maximum absorption, suggesting potential mathematical degeneracy.
+The comparison with the nearby incoherent scatter radar indicated that multi-frequency riometry could determine comparable electron density profiles based on the a posteriori probability distribution of two free parameters (electron precipitation energy and flux), which is in turn based on the least-squares fit between the measured absorption spectrum and the parameterised model.
+Kero et al. (2014) concluded that the spectral riometry approach is capable of producing realistic electron density profiles under conditions of substorm-related electron precipitation but noted a correlation between the two parameters, pointing to the fact that different precipitation parameter pairs can produce approximately equal electron density profiles at the altitudes of the maximum absorption, suggesting potential mathematical degeneracy.
 Since then Martin et al. (2016) used a Bayesian method and obtained good agreement with incoherent scatter results.
-However, it was noted that the determined profiles were - 25 similar to the simulated profiles.
+However, it was noted that the determined profiles were similar to the simulated profiles.
 Other studies have also noted difficulties in deriving profile from riometer data (e.g. Hultqvist, 1968; Stoker, 1987; Cheng et al., 2006).